soundpress/RulesOfNYC/docs/c38/index.rst

       - Non commercial boats only
       - $150/hour
     * - Kayak/Canoe Storage
-      - Yearly, per vessel(May 1 to April 30)
+      - Yearly, per Vessel(May 1 to April 30)
       - $350
     * - Team Canoe Storage
-      - Summer only, competition canoes, per vessel
+      - Summer only, competition canoes, per Vessel
       - $750
     * - Dinghy/Motor Storage(November 1 to April 30 only)
       - No auxiliary fuel tanks allowed